 When it comes to student attendance at school, parents and carers have a legal duty to ensure that their child receives an appropriate full-time education.
 It’s important for students to attend school regularly as a higher attendance has a direct impact on students’ attainment and subsequently their life after education.
-There will, of course, have absences due to sickness, the occasional family event and appointments, these are things that sometimes cannot be helped.
-The cause for concern when it comes to attendance and school, is when students are repeatedly missing lessons without valid or any reason at all - the act of which is the act of truancy also known as bunking off school.
+There will, of course, be absences due to sickness, the occasional family event and appointments, these are things that sometimes cannot be helped.
+The cause for concern when it comes to attendance and school, is when students are repeatedly missing lessons without valid or any reason at all - the act of which is called 'truancy', also known as bunking off school.

 Common reasons for students skipping school:

 When a child is getting bullied at school it may seem to them that the easiest way to avoid bullies is to skip school.
 If this is the reason for truancy, you have a duty to promote your school’s stance on bullying more effectively in order to stop this from happening and also make sure victims of bullying know how to report this and how to escalate matters to appropriate staff members/adults.

 In some social circles skipping class or bunking school can happen as a result of peer pressure.
 When certain students decide to skip school they can force their peers into doing the same by convincing them it’s the ‘cool’ thing to do.
 As always, reminding students of the consequences of their actions can help to change their actions.